Nytra/TurtleGraphicsVisualizer/README.md

 # TurtleScript - A turtle graphics visualizer
 A script parser, script generator, command interpreter and visualizer for turtle graphics.
 It can read from a file or generate commands on-the-fly.
-Requires PyGame.
+Requires PyGame if you want to run it from source.

 ![Insanity](https://github.com/Nytra/TurtleScript/blob/master/assets/demo3.gif)